-In Excel, we normally view the results of calculations.
-However, with one button press / or one shortcut, we can quickly toggle to show formulas rather than results.
+In Excel, we usually view the results of calculations.
+However, with one mouse click or one shortcut, we can quickly toggle to show formulas rather than results.

 Turning on show formulas can easily be performed by accident or saved in this state by a previous user.